Soft bread with evaporated milk and nuts

-This soft and tasty bread is a crossing between bread and brioche.
-Condensed milk makes it particularly fragrant and the addition of nuts gives it a crunchy touch and it gently smells like honey.
+This soft and delicious bread with nuts is a crossing between bread and brioche.
+Evaporated milk makes it particularly fragrant and the addition of nuts gives it a crunchy touch and it gently smells like honey.

 In a bowl mix dry yeast, sugar and warm water and set aside let stand until foamy, about 5 – 10 minutes.

-In a large bowl unite condensed milk, 2 tablespoons of water, oil, honey, salt, wheat flour and stir.
+In a large bowl unite evaporated milk, 2 tablespoons of water, oil, honey, salt, wheat flour and stir.

 Add the yeast mixture and bread flour to the liquid batter and helping yourself with a wood spoon stir until it begins to form a ball.

-Knead the dough by hand for about 10 minutes until it becomes smooth and even.
-This process can also do so in the food processor with a dough hook.
+Knead the dough by hand for minimum 10 minutes until it becomes smooth and elastic.

 Place the dough in a lightly greased bowl, cover it with a plastic wrap and let rise in a warm place until doubled in volume (about 1 hour – 1 hour and a half).
 The rising times are approximate, it can take more or less time depending on the temperature of the environment, the freshness of the yeast, the strength of the flour and other factors not related to the recipe.